-It is estimated that, all else constant, an adverse hypothetical 10% change in market prices of the underlying commodities would result in a decrease in the fair value of underlying outstanding derivative contracts of \$18.3 million, with a decrease in earnings before taxes of \$13.7 million and \$0.0 million in other comprehensive income (loss).
-The earnings before taxes include the offsetting impact of the commodity price risk inherent in the transactions being hedged.
+It is estimated that, all else constant, an adverse hypothetical 10.0% change in market prices of the underlying commodities would result in a decrease in the fair value of underlying outstanding derivative contracts of \$9.5 million, with a decrease in earnings before taxes of \$9.5 million and \$0.0 million in other comprehensive income (loss).
+The earnings before taxes excludes the offsetting impact of the commodity price risk inherent in the transactions being hedged.